 Save

-From this point on, Naaman will spread that dirt out where he worships, and he will stand on the holy ground of the Lord to worship.
+From this point on, Naaman will spread that dirt out on teh ground where he worships, and he will stand on the holy ground of the Lord to worship.
 YHWH is the only God of all the earth and on his earth Naaman will worship.

 One of the interesting first mentions of “holy ground”.
 Also it can be seen as a precursor to holy relics.